NIC Logo

 • 2.4 Cleanses lips completely

-• 2.5 Distributes cleanser over face
+• 2.5 Distributes cleanser over entire face

-• 2.6 Removes residual makeup and cleanser
+• 2.6 Removes residual makeup and/or cleanser

 • 2.7 Applies toner/astringent